 Divorce Mediation & Collaborative Family Law

 The divorce process can be painful and intimidating but it doesn’t have to be that way!
 The divorce process can be an opportunity to gain information including the divorce law in Monmouth County to make good decisions and attain a durable plan for the future.
-Monmouth County family lawyer in Monmouth and Ocean counties, Anna-Maria Pittella can guide you during mediation or represent you in a collaborative divorce to help you avoid the confusion and unnecessary pain often heightened by divorce through litigation.
+Monmouth County divorce attorney, Anna-Maria Pittella can guide you during mediation or represent you in a collaborative divorce to help you avoid the confusion and unnecessary pain often heightened by divorce through litigation.
 An Accredited Professional Mediator of the New Jersey Association of Professional Mediators and a trained collaborative practitioner of the International Academy of Collaborative Professionals and Jersey Shore Collaborative Law Group, Anna-Maria Pittella encourages mediation and collaborative family law rather than litigation for most divorce cases.

 Lower Monmouth County Divorce Attorney Fees and a Solution